Est. 2013 Somalia · Kenya · East Africa Public & development sector

 Since 2013, AccordCompass Advisory has been closing the distance between institutions and the people they serve.

-We work for government ministries, public institutions, development organizations and projects financed by the World Bank, UN agencies, the African Development Bank and similar institutions — operating from Somalia and Kenya, serving the wider East African region.
+We are a strategic communications and stakeholder engagement consultancy for the public and development sector — operating from Somalia and Kenya, serving the wider East African region.
+We work for government ministries, public institutions, development organizations and projects financed by the World Bank, UN agencies, the African Development Bank and similar institutions.

 “We earn trust the way we advise our clients to: slowly, visibly and in public.”